STARS4ALL/tessdb-server/INSTALL.md

 ### B.2.
 Logging

-Log file is usually placed under `/var/log/tessdb.log` in Linux or `C:\tessdb\log` on Windows.
+Log file is usually placed under `/var/log/tessdb.log` in Linux or under `C:\tessdb\log` folder on Windows.
-Default log level is `INFO`.
+Default log level is `info`.
 It generates very litte logging at this level.
-File is rotated by the application itself.
+File is rotated by logrotate under Linux.
+For Windows, it requires support from an exteral log rotator software such as [LogRotateWin](http://sourceforge.net/projects/logrotatewin/)